The Women’s Equality Party was co-founded by author and journalist Catherine Mayer and broadcaster and author Sandi Toksvig.

 In November 2016, WE held our first ever party conference, attended by 1,500 members and supporters in Manchester.
 WE welcomed hundreds of members to the stage, debating and voting on 22 motions ranging from decriminalising abortion to proportional representation.

-In June 2017, WE fielded seven brilliant candidates in the 2017 General Election.
+In June 2017, WE fielded six brilliant candidates in the 2017 General Election.
 We continue to celebrate the extraordinary achievements of our candidates, who changed the conversation and raised the game, forcing gender equality on to centre stage.